TickTeam/guide-tt/ios_app/1_how_to_display_local_calendar_events_in_ticktick.md

 ###  How to display local calendar events in TickTick?
-If you’d like to migrate your events from your local calendar service to TickTick, you can choose to display local calender in TickTick's “Calendar” list.
+If you want to display events of your local calendar in TickTick, you should enable the smart list “Calendar” first.
+“Calendar” is hidden by default.
+To enable it, please turn to 3.3.1 for more details.

-“Calendar” is a hidden list as default, so first you should enable it (turn to 3.3.1 for details).
-After that you can click “Calendar Detail” to choose the local calendar you want to display.
+After enabling “Calendar”, you can select local calendar via “Settings” > “Subscribe Calendar” > “Local Calendar”.